 I think of life as a journey, a sailing voyage to be exact.
 Decisions to help us “balance” must be based on both our individual sailboat as well as the chart we navigate.
 If we haven’t charted a course, all the navigation skill might still put us in the wrong place.
 What could help all of us on such a journey is a process, a formula, whereby we might take stock of our decisions, weighing them against our personal values.

 One of the best ways to identify values is to create an imaginary sounding board composed of 4-5 people whom you value and admire and who, in turn, sincerely respect and like you.
-If each one were to give eulogy, what type of person would they say you were and why.
+If everyone on the imaginary board were to give eulogy, what type of person would they say you were and why?
 What values arose?
 What goals or activities supported those values?
 Isolate those values and write them down.
 You might even be able to rank order the values.

 “The more faithfully you listen to the voice within you, the better you will hear what is sounding outside.
 And only she who listens can speak.”